Dialgatrainer02/ansible-buildarr/README.md

 # todo
-change transmission to qbittorent get wireguard woking with qbit image automate qbit setup enable privoxy for indexers in prowlar
+get wireguard woking with qbit image(wip as i need to fix the rest of the home lab first) enable privoxy for indexers in prowlar

 # Buildarr example Ansible playbooks